iAmWaris97/iAmWaris97/README.md

 <h1 align="center">Hi 👋, I'm Waris Haleem</h1>
 <h3 align="center">A Junior web developer | Microverse Student | Lecturer</h3>

-<b align="center">I am holding a Bachelor’s degree in Computer Engineering and I am currently learning Full Stack developement with Microverse program.</b> <br>
+<b align="center">I am holding a Bachelor’s degree in Computer Engineering and I am currently learning Full Stack development with the Microverse program.</b> <br>
 <b align="center">I have done six months of software development internship at The One Technologies and four months of NodeJS internship at Asterism Infosoft.
-I am currently teaching computer subject at Razi Institute of Higher Education as part time lecturer.</b>
+I am currently teaching computer subject at the Razi Institute of Higher Education as a part-time lecturer.</b>

 <hr>